 - Learn about the universal healthcare system of Spain and contrast it with the US healthcare system

-- All students will be enrolled in ISP 599: Study Abroad (1 credit hour).
+- All students will be enrolled in ISP 599: Study Abroad (1 credit hour)

 Scholarships & Financial Aid

-Many financial aid packages (scholarships, loans and grants) used for on-campus study can be applied to education abroad programs.
-Students who qualify for financial aid should consult with their UK Financial Aid counselor as soon as possible to apply for funding.
+- Many financial aid packages (scholarships, loans and grants) used for on-campus study can be applied to education abroad programs.
+Students who qualify for financial aid should consult with UK Financial Aid as soon as possible to identify possible financial aid opportunities.

-The Education Abroad at UK Scholarship - The campus-wide Selection Committee awards need-based scholarships to UK students in the amounts of $750, $1,000 and $1,500.
-The deadline for application materials is March 1 for Summer/Fall programs and October 1 for Spring/Winter programs.
+- UK Education Abroad Scholarship - a campus wide selection committee awards needs-based scholarships to UK students in amounts of $750, $1,000 & $1,500.
+The deadline to apply is March 1 for Summer/Fall programs and October 1 for Spring/Winter programs.

-Costs and cancellation policies vary by program, so it is important to review this information very carefully.
-For more information on program costs, please see the "Fees and Policies" information page (the link is in the program header at the top of this website).
+Costs and cancellation policies vary by program.
+Please see the "Fees and Policies" information page (the link is in the program header at the top of this website).
 Be sure to consider the associated UK costs, program specifications, and related travel expenses.

 Passport & Visa Requirements

-- Participants must have a passport valid for at least 6 months after the expected date of return to the U.S. The Wildcat Passport Acceptance Facility, in the UK Student Center, accepts U.S. Passport applications.
-For more information about U.S. Passport applications please visit the U.S. Department of State website.
+Participants must have a passport valid for at least 6 months after the expected date of return to the U.S. The Wildcat Passport Acceptance Facility in the UK Student Center accepts U.S. passport applications.
+For more information about U.S. passport applications, please visit the U.S. Department of State website.

 For More Information

-For additional information about this program, please contact:
+For additional information about the program, please contact:

 EA Peer Ambassadors, Education Abroad Resource Center, 315 Bradley Hall - Walk ins are welcome Monday-Friday 9am - 5pm.